Impact

 Affected Systems

-All Linux kernel releases that include the ip6_vti driver are susceptible, since the flaw resides in the core kernel code and the vendor does not list a specific version range.
-Vendors should verify whether their kernel packages incorporate the patch referenced in the linked Git commits.
+All Linux kernel releases that include the ip6_vti driver are susceptible, since the flaw resides in the vendor does not list a specific version range whether their kernel packages incorporate the patch referenced in the linked Git commits.
 Updating to a kernel that includes the fix or applying the patch manually addresses the issue across affected versions.

 Risk and Exploitability

-The CVSS score is not provided and the EPSS score is unavailable, indicating that the exploit likelihood has not been quantified.
+The CVSS score is 7.8 and the EPSS score is < 1%, indicating a very low exploitation probability.
 The vulnerability is not listed in CISA’s KEV catalog.
 Based on the description, it is inferred that the attack vector is local and requires an attacker with sufficient privileges to invoke ip6_vti initialization or to manipulate tunnel devices.
 If exploited, the defect could allow the attacker to re‑assign a tunnel device to another namespace, potentially enabling privilege escalation or denial of service within the affected host.

 OpenCVE Enrichment